jagprog5/modpack-server/README.md

 make enter # console
 make stop # stop it

+# utility
-make backup # create a backup now (already does it periodically) make restore-backup # replaces current world with latest backup make install-functions # see script for details
+make backup # create a backup now (already does it periodically) make restore-backup # replaces current world with latest backup

+make install-functions # OPTIONAL setup see script for details
 ```

 ## Startup